 An Ever-Ready Bunny writer/promoter who meets and greets writers and readers at book fairs, workshops and presentations, Fran describes herself as being “Busy, busy, busy and loving it."
 Her website will inspire you.
 If you’re lucky, you’ll meet Fran at meetings of the Florida Writers Assoc., Florida State Poet's Assoc., and/or National League of American Pen Women.
 More about Fran on her website.

 Don't misunderstand how Nancy came to write a query that interested a fabulous agent.
 She didn't just "whip" it out.
-Nobody ever does that!
+Nobody ever does!
 Nancy worked (with my assistance) diligently through several drafts until she had identified the core of her story and had crafted a "hook" (the query letter first paragraph) that captivated the interest of her dream agent.
-It's Posted Here.
+Her query is Posted Here.